CHT2520/php-basics/getting-started-with-XAMPP.md

 > What do I mean by the root of the USB?
 When you view the files on the USB there should be a folder called XAMPP.
 You shouldn't have to click into any other folders first.
 When you go into the XAMPP folder there should be a file called xampp-control.exe.
 So the following would be correct **D:\xampp\xampp-control.exe**, and this would be incorrect **D:\xampp-portable-windows-x64-8.2.12-0-VS16.zip\xampp\xampp-control.exe**.

-* Navigate to this folder and click on xampp-control.exe.
+* Navigate to this folder and click on *xampp-control.exe*.
 * You might need to select a language
 * A control panel should open
 * Start the Apache web server